oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 On the main report page, scroll down to the section titled "Estimated Resource Usage".
 Each kernel name ends in the `private_copies` attribute argument used for that kernel, e.g., `kernelCompute1` uses a `private_copies` attribute value of 1.
 You can verify that the number of RAMs used for each kernel increases with the `private_copies` value used, with the exception of `private_copies` 0.
 Using `private_copies` 0 instructs the compiler to choose a default value, which is often close to the value that would give you maximum throughput.

-### Analytically determining the `private_copies` value
-Once you have the main report page open, click on the dropdown titled "Throughput Analysis" and choose the "Loop Analysis" option.
-Now you can choose to look at "Kernel: Kernel<0>" and this will provide information for the three loops of Kernel<0>.
-Specifically, you want to be looking at the concurrency value found by clicking on the array `a` in the "Bottlenecks" section of the report.
-In the details pane it will now highlight that the concurrency value for `a` is 3.
-Using this information we can make an analytical estimate that using `private_copies` of 3 or higher will deliver optimal throughput performance.

 ## Running the Sample

  1. Run the sample on the FPGA emulator (the kernel executes on the CPU):